 Upgrade Your Team with a Digital Accounts Receivable Process

-Taking your A/R process digital can streamline your operations and solve a number of these challenges.
-Many of the finance teams we've worked with have doubled their team's output while reducing overhead costs by 33% using a digital approach.
-Executives should be laying the groundwork now for a digital A/R strategy in 2020 that leverages digital payments and automation.
+Digitizing the AR process can streamline your operations and solve several challenges.
+Finance teams have doubled their output while reducing overhead costs by 33% using a digital approach.
+Executives have been laying the ground for a digital AR strategy that leverages digital payments and automation.

-Digitizing your A/R process can save you money, but it can also speed up your collections, reduce late payments, and reduce 70% of the repetitive tasks taking up your team's time and resources.
-The more you can do to streamline your operations, the better it is for your cash flow (and bottom line).
+Digitizing your AR process saves money.
+It can also speed up your collections, reduce late payments, and reduce 70% of the repetitive tasks taking up your team's time and resources.
+The more you do to streamline your operations, the better it is for your cash flow and bottom line.

 - 37% of organizations spend between 41 and 160 hours per month handling unpaid invoices

 - 41% have over five people focused on managing receivables